Daniel5055/valipop/dissertation.md

     - I feel like my engineering process worked well
     - Altough I also felt like I initially spent too much time reading through the source code
         - And that I should tried experimenting more with execution and parameters to understand how it worked from a blackbox view
-- Could I have simplified execution through other methods?
-    - Considering the time spent and difficulty of containerising
+- difficutly with statistics
+    - Tough to understand, difficult to refactor
+    - Aided by conversations with the disseration student and research into P values

+### 7.3.
+Drawbacks

 - I felt like I could have added additional features to the simulation
     - However I also felt that there were also too many aspects left unfinished
     - And how those needed to be polished first

+### 7.3.
+Improvements

-- Should I compare my work to other projects?
+- Could I have simplified execution through other methods?
+    - Considering the time spent and difficulty of containerising

+- Were I start again would have taken a different approach
+    - More focus on running program early
+    - Should have treated more like a blackbox early on
+    - Less focus on understanding source code
+        - Whilst useful, wasn't relevant to achieving most of the goals
+        - Felt like I understand it much better later on by executing and experimenting with the program

 ## Conclusion